raspberrypilearning/uploading-weather-data-to-weather-underground/en/step_2.md

 If you are using one of our Oracle Weather Station kits, or have designed your own version, this guide assumes that you have already built and installed it.
 If you have not done that yet, follow [these instructions](https://www.raspberrypi.org/learning/weather-station-guide/), and then come back here when you've finished!

-The steps in this guide assume that you will be continuously uploading data to Weather Underground.
-You can do this *and* continue to upload data to the Oracle database.
+This guide assumes that you will be continuously uploading data to Weather Underground.
+You can do this **and** continue to upload data to the Oracle database.
 If you have limited bandwidth or poor connectivity between your station and the internet, then you might want to consider a configuration that sends data every 15 minutes.
 The Weather Underground website will not display any data older than 20 minutes, so batch uploads of data are only really useful for historical storage.
 If you have one of out school Weather Station kits and frequent uploads cause problems, then you should probably stick to only using the Oracle database as described in the standard software build guide.

 --- /collapse ---